Jerome Shestack: Legal career and human rights activities

 Shestack clerked in the U.S. Court of Appeals for the Third Circuit and taught as an instructor for a year at Northwestern Law School and for another year at Louisiana State University, where he advocated for blacks to be admitted to the university's law school.
 (One who was as a result of these efforts, Ernest Morial, went on to become the first black Mayor of New Orleans.)

 He became first deputy city solicitor in Philadelphia in 1951 where he helped end segregation in swimming pools, bowling alleys, and other public places.
 In 1951 he married Marciarose Schleifer, who in 1971 on KYW-TV became the first woman to anchor a prime-time TV newscast in a major city.
 Shestack taught at the University of Pennsylvania Law School, which awarded him an Honorary Fellowship and at Rutgers.
-He was a Honorary Fellow of Columbia Law School and had three honorary doctor of laws degrees.
+He was an Honorary Fellow of Columbia Law School and had three honorary doctor of laws degrees.
 From 1955 to 1991, he practiced with the law firm of Schnader Harrison Segal & Lewis LLP.
 He then moved to Wolf, Block, Schorr and Solis-Cohen, chairing the litigation practice until 2009 when Wolf Block was dissolved.
 Later that year, he rejoined Schnader as a retired partner until his death in 2011.
 During much of his law practice career, he concentrated on involved commercial law and advocacy regarding appellate law.

 An active Democrat, Shestack worked for Adlai Stevenson and wrote speeches for Vice President Hubert Humphrey, Sargent Shriver, and Senator Ed Muskie.
 He was a co-founder and chair of the Lawyers Committee for International Human Rights, chair of the International Bar Association's Standing Committee on Human Rights, a counselor of the American Society of International Law, a Commissioner of the International Commission of Jurists, and a founding member and the first executive director of the Lawyers' Committee for Civil Rights Under Law, convened by President John F. Kennedy in 1963.
 He served on the board of directors of the Mexican American Legal Defense and Education Fund.
 He wrote widely on human rights issues and other subjects.
 Throughout his attention to human rights, he focused upon cases that involved racial minorities, women, political prisoners, and indigents without legal representation.